News / Music News

 Posted in Music News on June 16, 2019

 Music journlaist, musician, and media personality Nardwuar will be getting a star on the Walk of Fame on Granville Street in downtown Vancouver later this year.
-The singer of The Evaporators is being recoginized for his 30 years at CiTR 101.9FM, 30+ years in The Evaporators, his years at MuchMusic, and his … Read more
+The singer of The Evaporators is being recoginized for his 30 years at CiTR 101.9FM, 30+ years in The Evaporators, his years at MuchMusic, … Read more

 URF release new single, festival date